stowersjoshua/KuruQuest/README.md

 Start the game by running `/main.rb`.

 You can toggle features and customize the word list by appending various flags:
+* To specify a dictionary file: `-s --source dictionary.csv`
 * To specify an alphabet: `-a --alphabet hiragana`
 * To include kanji characters: `-k --show-kanji`
 * To specify the category: `-c --category "noun"`